Tags: Academic Papers, Context, Remote Usability Research

 What is scary is that the researchers later tested middle class children in a private school.
 These kids did very well in the formal exam.
 But when they had to do transactions with real money in the street, using the same maths, they failed in being able to do the transactions.

 This is one example of context and how it affects behaviour.
 We see it again and again with remote usability tests, that the context of the user really affects their performance.
-Test people where they normally use a website, and test people in an artificial environment like a lab, and behaviour will be very different.
+Testing people where they normally use a website, and testing people in an artificial environment like a lab, will show very different behaviour.